Birch reduction: Secondary protonation regioselectivity

 The second reduction and protonation also poses mechanistic questions.
 Thus there are three resonance structures for the carbanion (labeled B, C and D in the picture).
 Simple Hückel computations lead to equal electron densities at the three atoms 1, 3 and 5, but asymmetric bond orders.
 Modifying the exchange integrals to account for varying interatomic distances, produces maximum electron density at the central atom 1, a result confirmed by more modern RHF computations.

 The result is analogous to conjugated enolates.
 When those anions (but not the enol tautomer) kinetically protonate, they do so at the center to afford the β,γ-unsaturated carbonyl.

 Modifications

 Traditional Birch reduction requires cryogenic temperatures to liquify ammonia and pyrophoric alkali-metal electron donors.
 Variants have developed to reduce either inconvenience.

-Many amines serve as alternative solvents: for example, THF or mixed n-propylamine and ethylenediamine.
+Many amines serve as alternative solvents: for example, bis(methoxymethyl)amine in THF or mixed n-propylamine and ethylenediamine.
+Pure secondary and tertiary amines, however, fail to dissolve alkali metals.

 To avoid direct alkali, there are chemical alternatives, such as M-SG reducing agent.
 The reduction can also be powered by an external potential or sacrificial anode (magnesium or aluminum), but then alkali metal salts are necessary to colocate the reactants via complexation.